dxiansheng/laravel-specifications/README.md

 [![Quality Score](https://img.shields.io/scrutinizer/g/pascalbaljetmedia/laravel-score-matcher.svg?style=flat-square)](https://scrutinizer-ci.com/g/pascalbaljetmedia/laravel-score-matcher)
 [![Total Downloads](https://img.shields.io/packagist/dt/pbmedia/laravel-score-matcher.svg?style=flat-square)](https://packagist.org/packages/pbmedia/laravel-score-matcher)

-This Laravel package provides the ability to attach 'scores' to your Eloquent models.
+This Laravel package provides the ability to 'specify' your Eloquent models.
 It comes with a 'matcher' service that can sort collections of models based on 'criteria' you provide.
 Confused?
 Take a look at the example which almost speaks for itself.

 ## Install